-1. In the Fiesta Tango 16 steps complete one sequence of the dance;

-- 2. There are no optional steps for this solo dance.
-It skaters will skate the 32 beat pattern; - 3.
-Steps 1 (LOF) and 2 (ROF) are 2 beat open strokes which should be skated strongly, followed by a progressive sequence for steps 3, 4 and 5; - 4.
-Step 6 is a ROFX roll aimed to the centre;. - 5.
-Step 7 (LIFXB) and step 15 (LIBXF) are crossed chasse steps; - 6.
-Step 8 is a 6 beat ROIF change edge swing and allows for a pleasing tango expression.
+- 1. In the Fiesta Tango 16 steps complete one sequence of the dance. - 2.
+There are no optional steps for this solo dance.
+All skaters will skate the 32 beat pattern. - 3.
+Steps 1 (LOF) and 2 (ROF) are 2 beat open strokes which should be skated strongly, followed by a progressive sequence for steps 3, 4 and 5. - 4.
+Step 6 is a XR ROF aimed to the centre. - 5.
+Step 7 (XB LIF) and step 15 XF LIB are crossed chasse steps - 6.
+Step 8 is a 6 beat ROIF change of edge swing and allows for a pleasing tango expression.
 It is to be stroked on count #1 of a measure of music with a well-bent knee.
 On the count of 3, the free leg swings forward to a leading position.
 The change of edge occurs on count #1 of the next measure of music and the free leg may swing to a back position.
 As an optional movement, the free leg may remain in front after the change of edge.
-This option allows for added interpretation of the dance; - 7.
-Steps 15 (LIBXF) and 16 (RIF) comprise a held open Mohawk.
+This option allows for added interpretation of the dance. - 7.
+Steps 15 (LIB XF) and 16 (RIF) comprise a held open Mohawk